 The best part is that you won't have to switch between 2 different APIs if you want to convert a webpage to PDF and JPEG.

 Moreover, you can start using Urlbox in a few minutes regardless of your stack, as it works with all major programming languages (check out the documentation).

-The cheapest plan goes for $10/month and lets you capture up to 1000 screenshots per month.
+The cheapest plan goes for $19/month and lets you capture up to 2,000 screenshots per month.
 Any additional request will cost you $0.01.

 However, you can try Urlbox for free by signing up for the 7-day free trial (no credit card required).

-If you are looking for a bigger volume, you might be better off going for the Advanced plan.
-It goes for $249/month and lets you make up to 60k requests per month.
-Any additional request will cost you just $0.004.
+If you are looking for a bigger volume, you might be better off going for the Ultra plan.
+It starts at $99/month for up to 15k requests per month.
 Not to mention you'll also get priority support.

 Next on the list of Restpack alternatives is ScreenshotAPI.
 It doesn't have the same feature set as Urlbox, but it can help you set up automatic screenshots.

 As you can expect, ScreenshotAPI comes with most of the basic features you would expect from a screenshot API:

 it lets you set up custom headers and cookies

 it allows you to export the final screenshot as a PNG, JPEG, WEBP, or PDF.